Using the Arbimon Uploader

 IMPORTANT NOTICE: PLEASE ALWAYS KEEP A COPY OF YOUR RECORED AUDIOS ON YOUR COMPUTER.

-1. Upon opening the RFCx Uploader app, the login screen is presented.
+1. Upon opening the Arbimon Uploader app, the login screen is presented.
 Enter your Arbimon credentials and sign in.

 2. After logging in, you can start the upload process by either dragging documents to the right part of the screen, or pressing on + Importing Files.